devsbb/grover-engineering-recruitment/README.md

 # Technical questions
 Please answer the following questions in the markdown file called `FOLLOW-UP.md`.
-Is it ok if you don't know the answer for some of the questions.
+It is ok if you don't know the answer for some of the questions, therefore don't copy/paste from Google.

 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time? *If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.*
 2. What was the most useful feature added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.